 Rural Roads Safety Week

 You may have noticed that farmers are returning to the fields to begin planting crops.
 As the new season gets underway, tractors, farm trucks, wagons and other large equipment are once again traveling on Pennsylvania roadways.
-To the distracted or impatient motorists, vehicles such as these can pose a threat when safe driving practices are not observed.
+To the distracted or impatient motorist, vehicles such as these can pose a threat when safe driving practices are not observed.
 For example, if a car is traveling 55 mph and comes upon a tractor moving 15 miles per hour, it only takes five seconds to close a gap the length of a football field between the car and the tractor.

 On behalf of the Clinton County Farm Bureau, I encourage all residents to be aware of farm vehicles and equipment during their travels on rural roads.
 By working together, we can make the trip safe for motorists and farmers.